Top 10 Alternatives to Xamarin

 Swift can be best described as a genuine alternative to Objective C language that uses the modern programming language principles to create simpler syntaxes.
 Swift never uses any pointers, which may cause disputes during the time of the program running.

 Here comes the official IDE for the entire Android Application Development Scenario – Android Studio.
-It is the most essential tool for developers working on applications to be used with Android devices.
+It is an essential tool for developers working on applications to be used with Android devices.
 It works on the IntelliJ IDEA.

-Unity is cross-platform based and offers users the option to develop games in both 2D and 3D.
+Unity is cross-platform-based and offers users the option to develop games in both 2D and 3D.
 C# is used for the primary scripting of the API.
-When developing 2D games, Unity can import Sprites and also the advanced level 2D world renderer.
+When creating 2D games, Unity can import Sprites and also the advanced level 2D world renderer.

 Using a single codebase, multiple versions of an app can be developed using Apache Flex.
 This is the biggest advantage of this open-source framework.
 The codes created in this framework are deployable and reusable across every major platform.
 The presence of containers, data grids, forms, lists, and buttons helps in designing stylish application UI.

 A best-in-class application requires the perfect open-source framework to get designed.
 While Xamarin is considered one of the pioneers in this category, the present scenario brings in many alternative options to choose from.

 We have tried to point out some of the best alternatives to Xamarin for developing native mobile apps.
 You can give them a try.
 If there are some other frameworks you find more intriguing and compelling, please feel free to mention them in the below comment box.